-^b Université de Sciences et de Technologie Houari Boumediene, USTHB, Algiers, Algeria
+b Université de Sciences et de Technologie Houari Boumediene, USTHB, Algiers, Algeria

-ARTICLE INFO ABSTRACT Article history: Received Accepted In this work, we studied the effect of Burkholderia fungorum strain Bf01 bacterium on three heavy metals bioresorption: cadmium, copper and zinc.
-The heavy metals bacterium resistance was studied in liquid minimum standard Keywords: Bioresorption, Burkholderia fungorum , cadmium, copper, water pollution, zinc. medium, added with increasing metals concentrations.
+ARTICLE INFO ABSTRACT Article history: Received November 5, 2023 Accepted February 4, 2024 In this work, we studied the effect of the Burkholderia fungorum strain Bf01 bacterium on three heavy metals bioresorption: cadmium, copper, and zinc.
+The heavy metals bacterium resistance was studied in a liquid minimum Keywords: Bioresorption, Burkholderia fungorum , cadmium, copper, water pollution, zinc. standard medium, added with increasing metal concentrations.
 Furthermore, the Burkholderia fungorum strain Bf01 was monitored during its growth for its capacity to reduce high metals.
-The strain Bf01 showed high Minimal Inhibitory Concentrations about (1500 mg/L, 400 mg/L and 50 mg/L) for Cadmium, Zinc and Copper, respectively.
-Therefore, it was assumed that Burkholderia fungorum strain Bf01 had a high metals resistance degree especially for cadmium and it exhibited a high adsorption affinity and removal metals from bacterial suspensions.
-As a result, Burkholderia fungorum strain Bf01 presents an excellent biological tool for heavy metals bioresorption for its efficiency, reliability and low cost.
+The strain Bf01 showed high Minimal Inhibitory Concentrations of about (1500 mg/L, 400 mg/L, and 50 mg/L) for Cadmium, Zinc and Copper, respectively.
+Therefore, it was assumed that Burkholderia fungorum strain Bf01 had a high metal resistance degree, especially for cadmium and it exhibited a high adsorption affinity and removal of metals from bacterial suspensions.
+As a result, Burkholderia fungorum strain Bf01 presents an excellent biological tool for heavy metals bioresorption for its efficiency, reliability, and low cost.